tyrp/wustlcse517extension/README.md

 # Machine Learning Name Finder

 This extension allows you to easily find your name in the autograder matrix.
-I found it very frustrating to trace the lines acorss the page, so I created this extension to do so.
+I found it very frustrating to trace the lines across the page, so I created this extension to do so.

 -----------------------